richardschneider/yappy/doc/Permissions.md

 ## Service

-A service is an adapter to another system.
+A [service](Services.md) is an adapter to another system.
 Services are grouped by functionality, so that the system can still be used even if one service provider is failing.
 The current service groups
 - `fxrates` foreign currency exchange rates
+-
 - `translation` translation from one language to another
 - `authentication` authenticate a user

 The permission to use a service is composed of the service group and service name; such as `service:fxrates:use:yahooXchange`.

 This is only one activity `use`.

 ## Misc